postpump/postpump.github.io/oregon/washington-county/land-use-letter.md

 *Q:* Are County Commissioners aware of these requests?

 *A:* Yes, a number of public comments have been made on the topic to both the Board of Commissioners and the Planning Commission.
+Also, this topic appeared on the Long Range Planning Work Plan status report presented at the October 18 2022 BCC work session: https://nabgas.com/assets/docs/lrpwp-oct-2022.pdf

 *Q:* Do you understand that future changes to land use code will not affect accepted land use applications?

 *A:* Yes.
-Although this campaign is an offshoot of the opposition to Land Use Case L2100244 we understand that any changes to code will not affect the outcome of this case.
+Although this campaign is an offshoot of the opposition to Land Use Case L2200199 (prev L2100244) we understand that any changes to code will not affect the outcome of this case.
 However, we are motivated to ensure that gas station developments with the potential negative economic, environmental, and health impacts of that development are not considered again in Washington County.

 ## Writing a Letter to the Editor